moiseslugo-04/learn-git/README.md

 # learn-git
-this is a example about how I can create a repo on github
+this is a example about how I can create a repo on github.